ubccpsc/classy/docs/developer/customization.md

 #### Required

+Do NOT remove the default `portal` folder project scaffolding from your project, as when Classy is integrated with a plugin, these project files will always be required.
+One should extend or add additional files to the `portal` folder project.

 1. To begin customizing Classy, clone the https://github.com/ubccpsctech/classy-plugin plugin project in the `plugins` folder.

        This plugin is the equivalent of the `default` plugin.
 It is scaffolding with a valid implementation that will build successfully.